 A separate Church Legal Defence Fund bank account has been established by the Board of Management of Cornerstone Presbyterian Church, a congregation of the Presbyterian Church of Australia.

-The account is for receiving donations towards the legal costs of defending our Church against an anti-discrimination action brought against us in July this year.
+The account is for receiving donations towards the legal costs of defending our Church against an anti-discrimination action brought against us in July 2017.